Olisehgenesis/Bill-Bill-Rewards/readme.md

 ### How It Works:

 - **For Shoppers**:
-  - Register on the BillBuddy Rewards platform.
+  - Register on the RewardTribe Rewards platform.
   - Shop at participating stores and earn points.
   - Redeem points for gift cards or special offers.
   - Climb the tier ladder for enhanced benefits.

 - **For Businesses**:
-  - Join BillBuddy Rewards as a participating store.
+  - Join RewardTribe Rewards as a participating store.
   - Create customized reward programs for your customers.
   - Offer gift cards and special promotions.
   - Gain insights into customer behavior and preferences.

-### Why Choose BillBuddy Rewards?
+### Why Choose RewardTribe Rewards?

 - **Transparency**: Blockchain technology ensures all transactions and point calculations are transparent and secure.
 - **Flexibility**: Tailor the reward system to suit your business needs.